the-sett/salix/README.md

 # Salix

-Salix is a data modelling language that is designed to support code generation in across many different situations.
+Salix is a data modelling language that is designed to support code generation across many different situations.
 It aims to provide a fairly rich data modelling capability that can be used as the foundation to generate functional, object-oriented, database code, data interchange formats or remote APIs and their specifications.

 The modelling language is split into 3 layers.
 Layer 1 deals with the pure modelling language.
 Layer 2 deals with checking that the model is well-formed and deriving information from it that is potentially of use for code generation without specifically targeting any particular code generator.
 Layer 3 deals with attaching additional properties to the model that enable specific code generators to work with the model to understand how to generate from it.